 How long should I warm up for?

 I have always viewed singing as an athletic event.
 If you imagine yourself as an athlete, you can often rationalize how to approach things.
 A top-level athlete will ALWAYS warm up before a competition.
-This ensures that the body’s muscles are warm, have all the kinks worked out and are ready to perform.
+This ensures that the body’s muscles are warm, all the kinks are worked out and they are ready to perform.
 They would never warm up to the point where it becomes a “workout”.
 You should never waste the energy you need for peak performance.
 The goal is to get the muscles prepped for peak performance!

 From a singer’s standpoint, it’s the same.
-Unless you’ve begun the process of getting everything moving how could you ever expect to perform at your best?
+Unless you’ve begun the process of getting everything moving how could you ever expect to perform at your peak?
 For a vocalist in today’s music business, being in top form and consistent is a must!

 Do I really need to do this?
-Usually I just go out and scream my face off!
+Usually, I just go out and scream my face off!
 Seems to work for me!

-So, there is a basic overview of vocally warming up and why you need to do it!
-What I’m going to do is give you is a free sample of my warmup files that I produce for my students.
-This will be a “generic” arpeggio pattern that you can either stream or download for you to use.
+The 1st – I’m going to give you is a free sample of my Lip Trill warmup that I use for my students.
+This is an arpeggio pattern that is “generic” in range, that you can either stream or download for you to use.
 Personally, I would download them as then you would never get caught if at a gig the internet signal is weak.
 Just put it on your phone, plug in one ear bud (use your other ear to hear yourself!) and go to work!

 If you find the starting point too low or the top notes too high for your range just wait until the notes come around that work for you.
 The file I’m sharing is a common range file that should work for about 95% of you.
 There will be one file for the male voice and one for the female voice.